Dalby Forest: Recreation

-The trickier trails deliberately start from Dixons Hollow, a little remote from the main visitor centre, to discourage inexperienced mountain bikers.
+The more challenging trails deliberately start from Dixons Hollow, a little remote from the main visitor centre, to discourage inexperienced mountain bikers.

 In 2010 and 2011 the forest hosted a round of the cross-country section of the UCI Mountain Bike World Cup.
 A climb through the forest featured on the first stage of the 2015 Tour de Yorkshire.

-The route of The White Rose Way, a long distance walk from Leeds to Scarborough, passes through the forest.
+The route of the White Rose Way, a long distance walk from Leeds to Scarborough, passes through the forest.

-The Dark-sky preserve aspect of Dalby ensures its place as a perfect venue for local and national astronomical societies.
+The Dark-sky preserve aspect of Dalby ensures its place as an optimal venue for local and national astronomical societies.

 Dalby has long been a popular venue for rallying.
 Its forest tracks, noted for their long straights and difficult bends, for many years formed one of the most daunting stages on Britain's round of the World Rally Championship, the RAC Rally.
 It is also part of the Forest Live music network, and hosts a number of concerts per year from artists of a great variety of genres.
 Performers include: